Raccoon Spikes – Stainless Steel

 - Flexible – Mount easily on curved. flat or irregular surfaces.

 - Non-lethal and Environmentally friendly.
-Anti Squirrel Spikes do not harm or injure squirrels.
+Anti raccoon Spikes do not harm or injure squirrels.

 - Economical and lightweight – Sturdy polycarbonate base does the same job as stainless steel at a fraction of the cost.